A/N: See the end of the chapter for some info and fun facts!

 Roman nodded and dropped back onto the bed.
 “I saw a lot, but I’m honestly not sure what to make of it all.
 Hey, Dev, when was the last time you wrote to Miskatos?”

-“Not since Wilhara’s vision.
-I knew I was going to send someone up here even before then, so I didn’t bother,” Devikra said, gathering up her silken skirts and perching on the edge of the bed.
+“Not since Wilhara’s vision,” Devikra said, gathering up her silken skirts and perching on the edge of the bed.
 “Whatever letter Miskatos received yesterday wasn’t from me.”

 “So someone did forge a letter from Devikra,” Leandros said.
 “To what end?”

 “Better.
-It doesn’t itch as badly,” Roman said with a shrug.
-“That’s the thing about this poison — aside from the rash, which only appears in some cases, it looks for all intents and purposes like a natural death.
-It can take several hours to travel through your body, but there are no symptoms until it’s too late.
+It doesn’t itch as bad,” Roman said with a shrug.
+“This poison is serious business.
+It takes several hours to travel through a body, but aside from the rash — which only appears in some cases — it looks for all intents and purposes like a natural death.
+No known chemical tests can detect it after death.
 There’s a reason it was so popular among the Enforcers.”

 Roman held up a finger.
-“There is one downside to the poison, though.
-Once processed, it only stays active for a few hours.
+“But there is one downside to the poison.
+Once processed, you have to administer it quickly, since it only stays active for a few hours.
 After that, it’s no deadlier than dust.”

 Leandros frowned.
 “So it couldn’t have come through the post.”

+Roman grinned.
 “Exactly!
-Someone with access to Miskatos’ study, someone who knew his habits well and knew a letter from Devikra wouldn’t be seen as suspicious, left that letter and then hid it again to remove the evidence.
-It seems they wanted this to look like a natural death, but I suppose my presence ruined that.”
+Even if it was sent locally, the post would have taken too long and it would have lost its potency.
+Which means someone with access to Miskatos’ study, someone who knew his habits and knew a letter from Devikra wouldn’t be seen as suspicious, left that letter and then came back to remove the evidence.”

 “There can’t be many people who have access to the study,” Devikra said.
 “Miskatos’ wife, the house staff.”

-“The Councilors were all present when the letter was removed from Miskatos’ study,” Roman added.
+“The Councilors were all present in the house when the letter was removed from Miskatos’ study,” Roman added.
 “I wouldn’t discount them.”

 Leandros rubbed his temples.
-“So I’ll start by speaking to Penelope, the Councilors, and the house staff, though I’m sure they won’t be very receptive to my questions.”
+“So I’ll start by speaking to Penelope, the Councilors, and the house staff, though I’m sure they won’t be very receptive.”

 “Probably not,” Roman admitted.
 “Look for motives, ask after alibis.
 If you can, see if anyone has connections to the poison — geographical or alchemical.
 It’s a rare thing, so I’m surprised someone this far south even knows how to employ it.”